daylennguyen/RerunDaylennet/src/pages/index.md

 ---
-templateKey: 'index-page'
+templateKey: "index-page"
-title: 'Great coffee with a conscience'
+title: "Daylen Nguyen"
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Web Developer from UW (Go DAWGS 🌭)
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,